 Visit the National Maritime Museum - the world's largest maritime museum, see the historic Queen's House, stand astride the Prime Meridian at Royal Observatory Greenwich and explore the famous Cutty Sark: all part of the Royal Museums Greenwich.
 Some are free to enter; some charges apply.

 From the future of space travel to asking that difficult question: "who am I?", the Science Museum makes your brain perform Olympic-standard mental gymnastics.
 See, touch and experience the major scientific advances of the last 300 years; and don't forget the awesome Imax cinema.
-Entry is free but some exhibitions require tickets.
+Some exhibitions require tickets.

 Victoria and Albert Museum

 The V&A celebrates art and design with 3,000 years' worth of amazing artefacts from around the world.
-A real treasure trove of goodies, you never know what you'll discover next: furniture, paintings, sculpture, metalwork and textiles; the list goes on and on… Entry is free but special exhibitions require you to purchase tickets.
+A real treasure trove of goodies, you never know what you'll discover next: furniture, paintings, sculpture, metalwork and textiles; the list goes on and on… Some exhibitions require tickets.